odonzyk/sonarqube-vagrant-salt/README.md

-# Sonarqube with Vagrant and Saltstack
+# Sonarqube installed with Vagrant and Saltstack on bento/ubuntu-19.04

 - creates a new virtualbox with masterless saltstack
+- install Open JDK 11 JRE
 - install Sonarqube Version 8.0 (build 29455)
+- update the Box with Saltstack
+- automatical start after vagrant up
+- some tools like: vim, htop, iotop, bwm-ng, curl, mc, git

 ## First install of the VirtualBox with Vagrat ##
 ```